 Currently not available.

-Request this book** Shortlisted for the NASEN Special Educational Needs Academic Book Award 2009 **
+Contact us for further queries.** Shortlisted for the NASEN Special Educational Needs Academic Book Award 2009 **

 Inter-professional collaborations are invaluable relationships which can prevent the social exclusion of children and young people and are now a common feature of welfare policies worldwide.